4 steps to prevent fall allergies

 - Quail Egg Powder has also been shown to reduce allergy symptoms.
 It was first discovered in the 1970s, when a French doctor noticed that farmers who raised quails had fewer allergy symptoms than others in the area.
 Later research revealed that a concentrated, standardized quail egg powder alleviated symptoms in as fast as 15 minutes.
 Even better, after 90 days of use, 70-80 percent of patients no longer experienced any unpleasant symptoms.
 I recommend 80 mg once a day.

 - Quercetin is a bioflavonoid naturally found in the skins of grapes, apples, and onions.
 It is known as a powerful antioxidant and anti-inflammatory, but it also has the ability to prevent mast cells from releasing histamine.
 Even though quercetin is in these foods, if you really want to fight your allergies you’ll need to take a supplement.
 To improve quercetin’s absorption, take it with a digestive enzyme like bromelain.
-I recommend 400 mg twice daily on an empty stomache.
+We recommend 400 mg twice daily on an empty stomach.

 - Stinging Nettles is a medicinal herb that works by putting a stop to several inflammatory events that contribute to the start of allergy symptoms.
 One study showed that 57 percent of allergy sufferers rated stinging nettles as an effective allergy remedy, and 48% stated the supplement was more effective than medications they had used in the past.
 There are many different preparations of different parts of the plant.
-I recommend following the directions for capsules of freeze dried leaf.
+We recommend following the directions for capsules of freeze dried leaf.

 - Essential Oils.
 There are many essential oils that help lessen allergy symptoms, but eucalyptus is one of the best.
 Breathing it in helps to open up the sinuses and lungs.
 Plus, it has anti-inflammatory properties and works as an expectorant, clearing irritants and other “gunk” out of the lungs.